menu

 Demographics

-In terms of college education, Clermont is nearly on par with the US average for all cities of 21.84%: 17.87% of adults 25 and older in Clermont have a bachelor's degree or advanced degree.
+The percentage of adults in Clermont who are college-educated is close to the national average for all communities of 21.84%: 17.87% of the adults in Clermont have a bachelor's degree or advanced degree.

 The per capita income in Clermont in 2022 was $44,240, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,960 for a family of four.
 However, Clermont contains both very wealthy and poor people as well.